-If you swipe your card knowing you can’t pay back what you bought, you could be guilty of fraud.
-You may not necessarily be arrested, but some creditors may use the fraud argument to keep you from bankrupting that debt later on down the road.
+If you swipe your card knowing you can’t pay back what you bought, you could technically be guilty of fraud.
+Some creditors may use the fraud argument to keep you from having that debt discharged in bankruptcy later on.

 Charging things you can’t afford is the surest way to get into debt and ruin your credit score.

-Mortgage lenders frown upon big credit card balances when you’re applying for a mortgage.
+Mortgage lenders frown on big credit card balances when you’re applying for a mortgage.
 The more credit card debt you're carrying, the harder it will be to qualify for a mortgage.
 That's because lenders look at your credit utilization, which is how much of your credit balance is used.
 Lenders also look at your debt-to-income ratio, which is the relationship between your income and your monthly debt payments.

 You could easily end up overspending if you’re swiping to cure the blues, especially since shopping is just a temporary fix for a deeper issue.
-Look for cheaper ways to solve emotional dilemmas, like running, bicycling, or gardening, or solving the problem that’s keeping you distressed.
+Look for other ways to solve emotional dilemmas, like exercise, journaling, gardening, or solving the problem that’s keeping you distressed.
 If you're finding yourself regularly turning to shopping and spending and living beyond your means, you may also want to consider counseling.
-Running up a credit card balance could backfire when you realize you don’t have the money to pay back the credit card balance (see #1).
+Running up a credit card balance could create additional stress and anxiety if you don’t have the money to pay the credit card balance.

 It’s smarter to pay your existing credit card balances before you charge something else.
 Making new purchases before you’ve paid off old ones is an easy way to get into credit card debt.
-If you don’t know how much debt you have – shame on you!
-Time to pull out your credit card statements, tally up your balances, and develop a strategy to pay down your balances.
+If you don’t know how much debt you have, pull out your credit card statements, tally up your balances, and develop a strategy to pay down your balances.
 Try to pay off your cards before you charge something else.

-Certain times you’re less in control of your decisions than others.
-If you’re intoxicated or even hungry, you could spend more than you’re able to pay back.
+There are times you’re less in control of your decisions than others.
+If you’re intoxicated or even hungry, you could spend more than you planned.
 Don’t shop when you’re hungry and only carry a limited amount of cash if you plan to drink.
 That way you can keep your purchases, and your credit card debt, under control.

-With credit card skimming, thieves can steal your credit card information while you’re looking.
-Waiters and waitresses have been caught passing credit cards through a skimmer in an otherwise legitimate transaction.
-And fraudsters are known to have placed skimming devices on ATMs and at gas pumps.
+With credit card skimming, thieves can steal your credit card information without you noticing.
+Restaurant servers have been caught passing credit cards through a skimmer in an otherwise legitimate transaction.
+Fraudsters are known to have placed skimming devices on ATMs and at gas pumps.

-You’re not liable for most fraudulent charges, but it’s still a pain to deal with.
-Don’t use your credit card if you think there’s a chance your card information could be stolen.
+You’re not liable for most fraudulent charges, but they're still a pain to deal with.
+Don’t use your credit card if you think there’s a chance your card information could be compromised.